canopy-js/canopy-js/README.md

 #### Local References

-A local reference connects a topic to one of its subtopics, or connects a subtopic to a further subtopic within the same topic file.
+A local reference connects a topic to one of its subtopics, or connects a subtopic to a subtopic of the same topic.
+Local references cannot reference subtopics of other topics.

 One makes a local reference by referencing a named paragraph that exists in the same file as the reference:

 ```
-Topic 1: This is the topic, and this is a link to [[Subtopic 1]].
+Topic 1: This is the root topic, and this is a link to [[Subtopic 1]].

 Subtopic 1: this is a subtopic defined in the same file as the reference.

 ```

-When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of the page, because a subtopic is something that requires the context of the given topic to be understood.
+When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of a new page, because a subtopic is something that requires the context of the given topic to be understood.

 For example, the following `expl` file: